Jefferies Financial Group Boosts Equitable (NYSE:EQH) Price Target to $45.00

-Equitable (NYSE:EQH – Get Free Report) had its price target upped by equities research analysts at Jefferies Financial Group from $42.00 to $45.00 in a report issued on Friday, Benzinga reports.
-The firm currently has a “buy” rating on the stock.
-Jefferies Financial Group’s price target would indicate a potential upside of 20.32% from the company’s previous close.
+Equitable (NYSE:EQH – Free Report) had its target price boosted by Jefferies Financial Group from $42.00 to $45.00 in a research note issued to investors on Friday morning, Benzinga reports.
+The brokerage currently has a buy rating on the stock.

-Equitable (NYSE:EQH – Get Free Report) last issued its quarterly earnings results on Tuesday, February 6th.
-The company reported $1.33 EPS for the quarter, topping the consensus estimate of $1.17 by $0.16.
-The firm had revenue of $3.55 billion for the quarter, compared to analysts’ expectations of $3.50 billion.
-Sell-side analysts forecast that Equitable will post 6.05 earnings per share for the current fiscal year.
+Equitable (NYSE:EQH – Get Free Report) last released its quarterly earnings data on Tuesday, February 6th.
+The company reported $1.33 EPS for the quarter, beating the consensus estimate of $1.17 by $0.16.
+The business had revenue of $3.55 billion for the quarter, compared to the consensus estimate of $3.50 billion.
+On average, analysts expect that Equitable will post 6.05 EPS for the current year.

 Insider Transactions at Equitable

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Natixis acquired a new stake in Equitable in the second quarter worth approximately $26,000.
-Steward Partners Investment Advisory LLC boosted its stake in shares of Equitable by 107.1% during the 4th quarter.
-Steward Partners Investment Advisory LLC now owns 812 shares of the company’s stock worth $27,000 after acquiring an additional 420 shares in the last quarter.
-Lindbrook Capital LLC boosted its stake in shares of Equitable by 143.1% during the 4th quarter.
-Lindbrook Capital LLC now owns 1,004 shares of the company’s stock worth $33,000 after acquiring an additional 591 shares in the last quarter.
-Blue Trust Inc. boosted its stake in shares of Equitable by 126.2% during the 4th quarter.
-Blue Trust Inc. now owns 1,262 shares of the company’s stock worth $42,000 after acquiring an additional 704 shares in the last quarter.
-Finally, GAMMA Investing LLC bought a new stake in shares of Equitable during the 4th quarter worth $50,000.
-92.70% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Norges Bank bought a new position in shares of Equitable during the fourth quarter valued at about $553,559,000.
+Hsbc Holdings PLC boosted its stake in Equitable by 1,161.7% during the fourth quarter.
+Hsbc Holdings PLC now owns 7,849,706 shares of the company’s stock worth $262,692,000 after acquiring an additional 7,227,568 shares in the last quarter.
+First Trust Advisors LP boosted its holdings in Equitable by 1,734.1% in the first quarter.
+First Trust Advisors LP now owns 6,952,944 shares of the company’s stock worth $176,535,000 after purchasing an additional 6,573,857 shares during the last quarter.
+Pzena Investment Management LLC grew its position in shares of Equitable by 10.0% during the 3rd quarter.
+Pzena Investment Management LLC now owns 26,902,560 shares of the company’s stock valued at $763,764,000 after acquiring an additional 2,450,484 shares during the period.
+Finally, Goldman Sachs Group Inc. boosted its holdings in Equitable by 94.8% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 3,723,505 shares of the company’s stock worth $115,094,000 after buying an additional 1,811,795 shares during the period.
+92.70% of the stock is currently owned by institutional investors.

 Equitable Holdings, Inc, together with its consolidated subsidiaries, operates as a diversified financial services company worldwide.
 The company operates through six segments: Individual Retirement, Group Retirement, Investment Management and Research, Protection Solutions, Wealth Management, and Legacy.